A space-time adaptive low-rank method for high-dimensional parabolic partial differential equations: Introduction

 For achieving the desired computational complexity by a reduction to lower-dimensional operations, it is crucial that the basis functions have product structure.
 Specifically, with suitable orthonormal spline wavelet-type bases $\{ \theta_{\nu_\rt} \}_{\nu_\rt \in\vee_\rt}$ and $\{ \psi_{\nu} \}_{\nu \in \vee_1}$ of $L_2(0,T)$ and $L_2(0,1)$, respectively, we take

+Such $L_2$-orthonormal bases are provided by Donovan-Geronimo-Hardin multiwavelets \cite{multiwavelets}.
 Here, the normalization in $\cX$-norm ensures the Riesz basis property, which means that for the coefficient sequence $\bu$ in \eqref{eq:approx}, we have $c\norm{\bu}_{\ell_2} \leq \norm{ u }_{\cX} \leq C \norm{\bu}_{\ell_2}$ with uniform constants.
 Since low-rank compressions within the method are computed with respect to the $\ell_2$-norm, this property is crucial for ensuring a total error bound in $\cX$-norm for the computed approximations.
 However, similarly to the case of elliptic problems in \cite{bachmayr2014adaptive}, one faces the issue that the scaling factor $\norm{ \theta_{\nu_\rt} \otimes \psi_{\nu_1} \otimes \psi_{\nu_2} }_{\cX}^{-1}$ does not have an explicit low-rank form.
 In order to circumvent this problem, we devise new discretization-dependent low-rank approximations for this diagonal scaling that are adapted to the present space-time setting.

+Note that our basic construction is different from the one of \cite{SvVW:22}, where a wavelet discretization in time is combined with a potentially completely different discretization (for example, by finite elements) in space.
+The method that we consider here is based on a standard product wavelet discretization in space and time as in \cite{SpaceTimeAdaptive}, but rather uses a particular nonlinear parameterization of basis coefficients for this discretization, where time also plays a special role.